 - Managing correctional and other criminal justice resources

-How many sentencing guidelines bills are before the Legislature and what is the projected impact of
+How many sentencing guidelines bills are before the Legislature and what is the projected impact?

 There are 4 sentencing guidelines bills presently before the Legislature: